 Street Fight welcomes inquiries from knowledgeable professionals who would like to write for us.
 Contributions may be either sponsored or unsponsored.
-For more information about sponsorship costs and benefits, please see our Media Kit.
+For more information about advertising, sponsorship costs, and benefits, click here.

-— Email firstname.lastname@example.org for topic approval before submitting draft.
+— Email the Managing Editor at [email protected] for topic approval before submitting the draft.

 — No set deadlines unless otherwise specified.